 - In a large bowl, mix all the dry ingredients together with a wooden spoon.

-- When well blended, poor in the melted oil, butter, and the molasses and mix well.
+- When well blended, pour in the melted oil, butter, and molasses and mix well.

 - Now add the hot water and mix well again.